 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 WITH the help of my housemate J-Lo (who is a diehard Nuggets fan) I have watched my fair share of Nikola Jokic in recent times.
-On the surface he doesn’t seem like a top-20 talent, but that’s definitely what he is.
+On the surface, he doesn’t seem like a top-20 talent, but that’s definitely what he is.
 He seems slow and unathletic, yet he thrives below the ring with his high basketball I.Q and soft touch on full display.
-Fans marvel at that things LeBron James can do on the court passing the ball and Jokic is more than capable of making equally breathtaking plays.
+Fans marvel at that thing LeBron James can do on the court passing the ball and Jokic is more than capable of making equally breathtaking plays.

-HIS numbers might not be as sexy as other All-NBA bigs like Anthony Davis and Joel Embiid.
-That doesn’t mean that Jokic isn’t excelling though.
-This season he took his per game’s to another level messing around and throwing up a 18/10/6 line.
+HIS numbers might not be as sexy as other All-NBA bigs like Anthony Davis and Joel Embiid, that doesn’t mean that Jokic isn’t excelling though.
+This season he took his per game’s to another level messing around and throwing up an 18/10/6 line.
 Not eye-popping, but when you dig a little further you find out just how rare these averages are.
 At just 23 Jokic is one of the youngest players to ever such a stat line.
 The other players to have 18 points, 10 rebounds and six assists each night for an entire season?
 Kevin Garnett, Oscar Robertson, Wilt Chamberlain, Russell Westbrook and Larry Bird.
 Not bad company to be associated with.

 DENVER already owes Paul Milsap and Gary Harris a ton of money, but they do have a few expiring contracts coming up too.
 Potentially losing Wilson Chandler ($12.8mil) and Kenneth Faried ($13.7mil) from their books would ease the pressure and allow them to also resign Jamal Murray, keeping the young parts of their team intact.
 It, of course, helps that Michael Porter Jr is on a rookie contract too.